On schurity of dihedral groups: Schurity of

-\begin{proof}[Proof of Theorem~\ref{main1}] Let $p$ be a Fermat prime or $p=4q+1$, where $q$ is prime.
+\begin{proof}[Proof of Theorem~\ref{main3}] Let $p$ be a Fermat prime or $p=4q+1$, where $q$ is prime.
 Let us prove that $\mathcal{A}$ is schurian.
 One of the statements of Theorem~\ref{classification} holds for $\mathcal{A}$.
 If Statement~$(1)$ or~$(2)$ holds, then $\mathcal{A}$ is obviously schurian.
 If Statement~$(3)$ holds, then $\mathcal{A}$ is schurian because $C_{2p}$ is a Schur group by~\cite[Theorem~1.1]{EKP1}.
-If Statement~$(4)$ holds, then $\mathcal{A}$ is schurian by Lemma~\ref{cyclprime} and Lemma~\ref{schurwreath}.
-If Statement~$(5)$ holds, then $p=13$ and $\mathcal{A}$ is schurian by computer calculations~\cite{Ziv}. \end{proof}
+If Statement~$(4)$ holds, then $p\in\{5,13\}$ and $\mathcal{A}$ is schurian by computer calculations~\cite{Ziv}. \end{proof}